 - Go to your recycle bin and get a cereal box or plastic container.
 What can you imagine making with it?
 Make it.

 - Look in your closet for an old tshirt or an old piece of jewelry or even an old shoe.
-What can you do with it and some paint or markers?
+What can you do with it?
+Can you use paint or markers on it?
+Or take it apart and use it with another project?

 - Take a walk around the block.
 While you are out, find a straightish stick between 12 and 18 inches long.
 Bring it home and turn it into a magic wand with the first 4 art supplies you find.